Atelectasis in children

 Pressure = 2 x (surface tension) / radius

 As alveolar volume decreases with expiration, surface tension increases to the degree that, without surfactant, the alveolus would collapse completely.
 This adhesive atelectasis becomes clinically relevant in diseases that result in absent or deficient surfactant production and homeostasis, including neonatal respiratory distress syndrome, congenital surfactant protein B deficiency, and pulmonary alveolar proteinosis.
-(See "Overview of neonatal respiratory distress: Disorders of transition" and "Clinical manifestations and etiology of pulmonary alveolar proteinosis in adults".)
+(See "Overview of neonatal respiratory distress: Disorders of transition" and "Causes, clinical manifestations, and diagnosis of pulmonary alveolar proteinosis in adults".)

 - Zopf DA, Hollister SJ, Nelson ME, et al. Bioresorbable airway splint created with a three-dimensional printer.
 N Engl J Med 2013; 368:2043.